Service Animals, Emotional Support Animals, and Pets on Campus

 - Register with Student Accessibility

-- Include documentation from a mental health professional about mental illness and how the animal supports treatment.
-The documentation should include:
+- Provide documentation which includes information outlined in the Disability Verification Form - ESA from a mental health professional about mental illness and how the animal supports treatment.

 *The Pepperdine Counseling Center does not write letters to support ESAs.

-If a student is approved for the accommodation of an ESA, the following needs to take place before the animal is brought to campus:
+If a student is approved for the accommodation of an ESA, the following should take place before the animal is brought to campus: